2017 Economic Report to the Governor

 Low unemployment and rising wages for Utahns, along with growth in travel and tourism activity – Utah’s ski resorts and national parks hosted a record number of visitors in 2016 – contributed to exceptionally strong job growth of 6.1 percent in the state’s leisure and hospitality sector over the past year.
 Utah’s population surpassed the 3 million milestone in 2016, with the highest annual growth in the nation of 2.0 percent.
 Net in-migration of just over 24,000 was the most in 10 years and contributed to 40 percent of the state’s total population growth.

-Download the latest Economic Report to the Governor using the links on this page.
+Download the latest Economic Report to the Governor using the links on the left.